-Ivy VIP Corporate Bond owned Bank of America Corp., Barclays plc, Citigroup, Inc., Credit Suisse Group AG, Deutsche Bank AG, Goldman Sachs Group, Inc. (The) and JPMorgan Chase & Co. securities in the aggregate amounts of \$9,537, \$4,227, \$4,917, \$1,951,
+Ivy VIP Corporate Bond owned Bank of America Corp., Bank of New York Mellon Corp.
+(The), Citigroup, Inc., Credit Suisse Group AG, Goldman Sachs Group, Inc. (The), JPMorgan Chase & Co. and Wells Fargo & Co. securities in the aggregate amounts of \$10,337, \$1,284, \$9,345, \$2,054, \$8,344, \$10,868 and \$3,645, respectively.

-1,847, \$9,419 and \$11,147, respectively.
 Bank of America Corp. is the parent of Merrill Lynch, Pierce, Fenner & Smith Inc., a regular broker of the Portfolio.
-Barclays plc is the parent of Barclays Capital Inc., a regular broker of the Portfolio.
+Bank of New York Mellon Corp.
+(The) is the parent BNY Brokerage Inc., a regular broker of the Portfolio.
 Citigroup, Inc. is the parent of Citigroup Global Markets Inc., a regular broker of the Portfolio.
 Credit Suisse Group AG is the parent of Credit Suisse, a regular broker of the Portfolio.
-Deutsche Bank AG is the parent of Deutsche Banc Alex.
-Brown Inc., a regular broker of the Portfolio.
 Goldman Sachs Group, Inc. (The) is the parent of Goldman, Sachs & Co., a regular broker of the Portfolio.
 JPMorgan Chase & Co. is the parent of J.P.
 Morgan Securities Inc., a regular broker of the Portfolio.
+Wells Fargo & Co., is the parent of Wells Fargo Securities LLC, a regular broker of the Portfolio.

-Ivy VIP Global Bond owned Bank of America Corp., Citigroup, Inc., Credit Suisse Group AG, Goldman Sachs Group, Inc (The) and JPMorgan Chase & Co. securities in the aggregate amounts of \$119, \$117, \$241, \$93 and \$112, respectively.
+Ivy VIP Global Bond owned Bank of America Corp., Citigroup, Inc., Goldman Sachs Group, Inc. (The), JPMorgan Chase & Co. and Wells Fargo & Co. securities in the aggregate amounts of \$132, \$132, \$107, \$125 and \$205, respectively.
 Bank of America Corp. is the parent of Merrill Lynch, Pierce, Fenner & Smith Inc., a regular broker of the Portfolio.
 Citigroup, Inc. is the parent of Citigroup Global Markets Inc., a regular broker of the Portfolio.
-Credit Suisse Group AG is the parent of Credit Suisse, a regular broker of the Portfolio.
 Goldman Sachs Group, Inc. (The) is the parent of Goldman, Sachs & Co., a regular broker of the Portfolio.
 JPMorgan Chase & Co. is the parent of J.P.
 Morgan Securities Inc., a regular broker of the Portfolio.
+Wells Fargo & Co., is the parent of Wells Fargo Securities LLC, a regular broker of the Portfolio.

-Ivy VIP Global Equity Income owned JPMorgan Chase & Co. securities in the aggregate amount of \$2,754.
+Ivy VIP Global Equity Income owned Citigroup, Inc. and JPMorgan Chase & Co. securities in the aggregate amounts of \$8,439 and \$4,254, respectively.
+Citigroup, Inc. is the parent of Citigroup Global Markets Inc., a regular broker of the Portfolio.
 JPMorgan Chase & Co. is the parent of J.P.
 Morgan Securities Inc., a regular broker of the Portfolio.

-Ivy VIP Global Growth owned Goldman Sachs Group, Inc. (The) securities in the aggregate amount of \$1,505.
+Ivy VIP Global Growth owned Goldman Sachs Group, Inc. (The) securities in the aggregate amount of \$2,085.
 Goldman Sachs Group, Inc. (The) is the parent of Goldman, Sachs & Co., a regular broker of the Portfolio.